ArtOfIllusion/AOI-website/README.md

-# AOI-website
+# AoI-website
-This is the redesign of the Art Of Illusion website
+This is the redesign of the Art of Illusion website